 - ½ cups peanuts (whole or halved, optional)

 - Measure pretzels into a blender (I have this one) or food processor and pulse until they are the consistency of bread crumbs.
 Set aside.

-- In the bowl of a standing mixer (or just using a large glass bowl*), mix the peanut butter, honey and vanilla until well blended.
+- In the bowl of a standing mixer (or just using a large glass bowl*), mix the peanut butter, honey, coconut oil and vanilla until well blended.